solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 For a more comprehensive view, consult the [Azure Fundamentals Microsoft Learn] module.

-## The Azure Resource Management Hierarchy
+## The Azure resource management hierarchy

 Azure provides a flexible resource hierarchy to simplify cost management and security.
 This hierarchy consists of four levels: